efrapp/display_input_data/README.md

 # display_input_data
-Project for Displaying and Inputting data section on Microverse page
+Project for "Displaying and Inputting Data" section on Microverse page